 The department is committed to providing medical students with a robust training experience during their time on rotation.
-Medical student education director, Jeffrey S. Moyer, M.D., FACS, is available to meet with students to discuss otolaryngology careers, how to match, CV review and more.
-Please don't hesitate to request an appointment with Dr. Moyer through our Manager of Clinical Education and Support, Summer Schaible.
+Medical student education director, Lauren Bohm, M.D., is available to meet with students to discuss otolaryngology careers, how to match, CV review and more.
+Please don't hesitate to request an appointment with Dr. Bohm through our Education Administrator, Abby Pollak.

 The department is also committed to promoting diversity, equity and inclusion in our educational programs.
 We participate in several programs that provide funded opportunities for medical students from underrepresented minorities and those interested in health equity to visit our department for clinical rotations.

 More information about these programs are available through the following resources: